Portfolio / Automation & Process Engineering

 Apply Script

 Executes the approved action plan idempotently, in a defined phase order.
-Renames accounts, updates email addresses, moves aliases, copies permissions, handles consolidations, creates inbox rules, and removes accounts marked for deletion, consistently and without manual intervention.
+Renames accounts, updates email addresses, moves aliases, copies permissions, handles consolidations, creates inbox rules, and removes accounts marked for deletion, without manual intervention at any step.

 Stage 1 Detail